 How might we enhance organizations’ ability to make innovation decisions?

-Getting from challenge to impact is almost always a story of innovation: taking what is known and available, and daring to act differently to achieve positive change.
-Migrating from challenge to impact through innovation isn’t a linear, easy journey.
-It’s often messy, confusing, and characterized by moments of success followed by failures.
+Getting from challenge to impact is almost always a story of innovation: building from what is known and available, and daring to act differently to achieve positive change.
+For AGRA (an African-led Agriculture Alliance), positive change means achieving the goal of reducing post harvest food loss by 50% in Tanzania by 2050.
+AGRA realizes that a solution to this challenge isn’t found through a linear, easy journey.
+Rather, the road to innovation is often messy, confusing, and characterized by moments of success followed by failures.
 More times than not, this journey requires practitioners to make a series of tough decisions, often with insufficient information and amidst complex factors.
-It is the sum of these decisions — where we source creative ideas, how we weigh our options, who we engage in the process — that ultimately determines whether and how we achieve our intended outcomes.
-Learning to effectively navigate the journey is an imperative for practitioners seeking to develop relevant solutions for complex, global challenges.
-Like many partners of GKI, for AGRA (an African-led Agriculture Alliance), improving innovation decision making serves as a key enabler for achieving ambitious goals.
-In AGRA’s case, those goals include demonstrating a 50% reduction of post harvest food loss in Tanzania.
+The importance of these decisions — where creative ideas are sourced, how options are weighed, who engages in the process — can heavily impact the intended outcomes.
+Recognizing the imperative of learning to navigate the problem-solving journey, AGRA engaged GKI in helping practitioners to unpack and refine the decision making process that underpins improved innovation outcomes.

-To help guide practitioners in determining what approaches and tools to take up, GKI also constructed an Innovation Culture Assessment that helps people benchmark their organization’s openness and aptitude for innovation.
+Since the toolset’s launch, GKI has run eight in-person and online innovation decision-making trainings for approximately 215 key actors in the U.S. and Tanzania, with demand growing.
+Additionally, to help guide practitioners in determining what approaches and tools to take up, GKI also constructed an Innovation Culture Assessment that helps people benchmark their organization’s openness and aptitude for innovation.
 Taken together, these resources help partners cultivate an innovator’s mindset, better understand the systems in which they operate, and more effectively generate and evaluate innovative ideas.
-A 2017 rollout of our improved innovation decision making support package is occurring in Africa and Asia through a number of GKI partnerships that will advance long-term adoption of these resources and approaches.
+A 2017 rollout of the improved innovation decision making support package is occurring in Africa and Asia through a number of GKI partnerships that will advance long-term adoption of these resources and approaches.

 Results / Outcomes

-- Created a framework for improved innovation decision making to help make key decision points in the innovation journey more explicit
+- Building from recent MIT research on the frailty of most organization’s processes for innovation decision making, created a framework for improved innovation decision making that clarifies the key decision points in the innovation journey

-- Developed an innovation decision-making toolset with field-tested resources to support decision-makers as individuals and organizations identify, evaluate, select, and act upon innovation opportunities
+- Developed an innovation decision-making toolset with field-tested resources to support decision-makers’ ability to identify, evaluate, select, and act upon innovation opportunities

-- Invited by AGRA and partners to engage in a multi-month rollout of the innovation toolset within the post-harvest sector of Tanzania in 2017
+- Invited by AGRA and partners to engage in a multi-month rollout of the innovation toolset within the post-harvest sector of Tanzania through 2017